ARM-software/lisa/doc/overview.rst

 ----------------

 This is a quick overview of the basic interface to the device.
-See :class:`Targeet` API documentation for the full list of supported methods and more detailed documentation.
+See :class:`Target` API documentation for the full list of supported methods and more detailed documentation.

 One-time Setup